isabella232/OfficeDocs-O365ServiceDescriptions-pr.ko-KR/Office365-ServiceDescriptions/project-online-service-description/reporting-and-business-intelligence.md

 ## <a name="odata-feeds"></a>OData feeds

-OData 피드를 사용하면 REST 쿼리 및 다양한 OData 클라이언트 라이브러리를 통해 Project Web App 인스턴스의 보고 데이터에 대해 쿼리할 수 있습니다. 예를 들어 웹 브라우저에서 직접 REST 쿼리를 사용하거나 JavaScript를 사용하여 모바일 장치, 태블릿, PC 및 Mac 컴퓨터용 웹앱과 클라이언트 앱을 만들 수 있습니다. 자세한 내용은 [Project 2013 OData 서비스 참조](https://go.microsoft.com/fwlink/?LinkID=823655&amp;clcid=0x409)를 참조하세요.
+OData feeds enable REST queries and a variety of OData client libraries to make both queries of reporting data from a Project Web App instance.
+For example, you can directly use a REST query in a web browser, or use JavaScript to build web apps and client apps for mobile devices, tablets, PCs, and Mac computers.
+For more information, see the [Project 2013 OData service reference](https://go.microsoft.com/fwlink/?LinkID=823655&amp;clcid=0x409).

 ## <a name="out-of-the-box-portfolio-dashboards"></a>Out-of-the-box portfolio dashboards